Myers–Briggs Type Indicator: Type dynamics and development

 These abbreviations are applied to all 16 types.

 The interaction of two, three, or four preferences is known as "type dynamics".
-Although type dynamics has received little or no empirical support to substantiate its viability as a scientific theory, Myers and Briggs asserted that for each of the 16 four-preference types, one function is the most dominant and is likely to be evident earliest in life.
-A secondary or auxiliary function typically becomes more evident (differentiated) during teenaged years and provides balance to the dominant.
+Type dynamics has received little or no empirical support to substantiate its viability as a scientific theory.
+Myers and Briggs asserted that for each of the 16 four-preference types, one function is the most dominant and is likely to be evident earliest in life.
+A secondary or auxiliary function typically becomes more evident (differentiated) during teenage years and provides balance to the dominant.
 In normal development, individuals tend to become more fluent with a third, tertiary function during mid-life, while the fourth, inferior function remains least consciously developed.
-The inferior function is often considered to be more associated with the unconscious, being most evident in situations such as high stress (sometimes referred to as being "in the grip" of the inferior function).
+The inferior function is purportedly associated with the unconscious, and is most evident in situations such as high stress (sometimes referred to as being "in the grip" of the inferior function).

-However, the use of type dynamics is disputed: in the conclusion of various studies on the subject of type dynamics, James H. Reynierse writes, "Type dynamics has persistent logical problems and is fundamentally based on a series of category mistakes; it provides, at best, a limited and incomplete account of type related phenomena"; and "type dynamics relies on anecdotal evidence, fails most efficacy tests, and does not fit the empirical facts".
+The use of type dynamics is disputed: in the conclusion of various studies on the subject of type dynamics, psychologist James H. Reynierse writes, "Type dynamics has persistent logical problems and is fundamentally based on a series of category mistakes; it provides, at best, a limited and incomplete account of type related phenomena"; and "type dynamics relies on anecdotal evidence, fails most efficacy tests, and does not fit the empirical facts".
 His studies gave the clear result that the descriptions and workings of type dynamics do not fit the real behavior of people.
 He suggests getting completely rid of type dynamics, because it does not help, but hinders understanding of personality.
 The presumed order of functions 1 to 4 did only occur in one out of 540 test results.

 Four dichotomies

-The four pairs of preferences or "dichotomies" are shown in the adjacent table.
+The four pairs of preferences or "dichotomies" proposed by Briggs and Myers are shown in the adjacent table.

-The terms used for each dichotomy have specific technical meanings relating to the MBTI, which differ from their everyday usage.
-For example, people who prefer judgment over perception are not necessarily more "judgmental" or less "perceptive", nor does the MBTI instrument measure aptitude; it simply indicates for one preference over another.
-Someone reporting a high score for extraversion over introversion cannot be correctly described as more extraverted: they simply have a clear preference.

-Point scores on each of the dichotomies can vary considerably from person to person, even among those with the same type.
-However, Isabel Myers considered the direction of the preference (for example, E vs. I) to be more important than the degree of the preference (for example, very clear vs. slight).
-The expression of a person's psychological type is more than the sum of the four individual preferences.
-The preferences interact through type dynamics and type development.
+The terms as used in the MBTI may differ from their everyday usage.
+For example, people who prefer judgment over perception are not necessarily more "judgmental" or less "perceptive", nor does the MBTI instrument attempt to measure aptitude, instead it attempts to indicates personal preference.
+Myers considered the direction of the preference (for example, E vs. I) to be more important than the degree of the preference (for example, very clear vs. slight).